markrendle/mofo/README.md

   * A null boolean is represented by a `?`
 * Binary data is represented by non-delimited, lowercase hexadecimal digit pairs surrounded by ampersands, as in `&4d4f464f&`.
   * A null binary value is represented by `&&`
+* Comments are surrounded by `©©` as in `©© Yes, unlike JSON, this MOFO allows comments ©©`

 ### Structured data